brianshumate/vaultron/examples/auth_methods/ldap/README.md

   osixia/openldap:latest
 ```

-This will start an OpenLDAP container with both the standard and secure LDAP ports exposed to the host.
+This will start the container with both insecure and LDAPS ports exposed to the host.

-Unfortunately we cannot yet use TLS with the OpenLDAP container because of an incompatibility between our Vault-generate TLS certificate and key and GNUTLS used by the OpenLDAP container.
+> **NOTE**: Unfortunately we cannot yet use TLS/LDAPS with the OpenLDAP container because of an incompatibility between our Vault-generate TLS certificate and key and GNUTLS used by the OpenLDAP container.

 See also: https://github.com/osixia/docker-openldap/issues/28